haaakon/Command-line-journeyman/README.md

 # At a glance

 ```
 bg    - start a background job
 fg    - take background job to foreground
 ls    - list files in directory                     ex: ls -l
 chmod - change attributes of a file                 ex: chmod test.swift 777
 cat   - show content of a file                      ex: cat hello.txt
 tail  - show last part of a file                    ex: tail test.log
 kill  - send a process a signal                     ex: kill INT 8133
 sudo  - run a command as root                       ex: sudo gem install
-grep - search for a string in a file             ex: grep -i "the" demo_file.txt
+grep  - search for a string in a file               ex: grep -i "saturn" planets.txt

 ```